 Taking place at Teesside University over five days, from 14 to 18 May, the Animex Festival attracts hundreds of people from across the globe and is the largest festival of its kind in the UK.
 It draws some of the games and animation industries’ brightest and future stars together to share their knowledge with the next generation.

 Now in its nineteenth year, May’s event also sees the exciting addition of Animex LIVE, where music conducted by renowned video games composer Austin Wintory will be performed by Cleveland Philharmonic Orchestra in the newly refurbished Middlesbrough Town Hall.
-There are still tickets available for Animex LIVE, which takes place on Monday 14 May and they can be purchased from the Town Hall Box Office.

 Joining Austin at Animex this year are Dan Snape and Teesside University graduate Sam Dawes, from Industrial Light and Magic.
 They both worked on the visual effects for Star Wars: The Last Jedi and will talk about the compositing aspects of the film and look at how they work on shots to bring the various elements of the production from set to screen.